The "hit" problem of five variables in the generic degree and its application

-Singer showed in \cite{W.S1} that $\varphi_s$ is an isomorphism for $s =1,2.$ Later, Boardman \cite{J.B}, with additional calculations by Kameko \cite{M.K}, showed that $\varphi_3$ is also an isomorphism.
-In \cite{W.S1}, by using invariant theory, Singer proved that this transfer is not a monomorphism in bidegree $(5,\, 14)$ and made the following conjecture.
+Going back to the Singer transfer, in \cite{W.S1}, Singer claimed that $\varphi_s$ is an isomorphism for $s =1,2$ and the "total" dual algebraic transfer $\bigoplus_{s\geq 0}\varphi_s^{*}$ is an algebraic homomorphism.
+Afterwards, Boardman \cite{J.B}, with additional calculations by Kameko \cite{M.K}, showed that $\varphi_3$ is also an isomorphism.
+Additionally, in higher rank, Singer states that the transfer homomorphism is not a monomorphism in bidegree $(5,\, 14)$ and made the following conjecture.